 Code Editing May Need to Be Faster or Easier

-When you start diving into higher-level concepts like machine learning, the last thing you’re going to want to do as a developer is clog up the front-end with compiler time.
+When you start diving into higher-level concepts like machine learning, the last thing you’re going to want to do as a developer is clog up the front end with compiler time.
 Unfortunately, this is what compiled languages will do, even if it takes less than 1 second to compile your project.
 Sometimes, you really do need to be able to quickly test certain features, lines of code, or so forth in order to complete it.
 And sometimes you may need to do real-time tests to ensure certain data is being processed correctly.

 If you feel you’re working on something that needs to be more easily edited on the fly, then interpreted languages are probably a better bet – and why knowing the difference is important.
 In so doing, you can pick a language you can execute at the drop of a hat and ensure whatever complicated program you’re trying to make actually works as intended.

 Overall, though, you’ll want to understand the difference between the two compilation types so you can make a good choice for your project.
+Compiled vs interpreted matters quite a bit here since it dictates the entire workflow.

-Another reason this difference matters comes with the portability factor which we’ve explained above.
+Another reason this compiled vs interpreted difference matters comes with the portability factor which we’ve explained above.
 If you need something that can easily be accessed from other devices, then you may want to go with interpreted code.
 This way you don’t have to worry about certain compiler-related factors, and can focus on your project.
 This may especially be the case if you’re making something like a web app where you need to be sure phones and PCs can easily use it out of the box and you don’t bog your site down with multiple execution files.

 Either way, at the end of the day, it’s much easier to make a cross-platform program work on multiple devices with an interpreted language than it is with a compiled language.
 That being said, most compiled languages can be easily made cross-platform as well, as programs like Unity and Unreal Engine (just for example) come with easy one-click solutions that let you build your projects without too much fuss.
 The only consideration really is it just takes more time as you have to make separate builds for each device.